 That’s the way it was back then.
 Eighteen meant you weren’t living at home.
 You were on your own and proud of it.

-I soon got a phone call from CKMR’s manager.
-Bob Wallace wanted to meet.
-On a Friday afternoon — 8 September 1967, to be exact — I traveled 115 miles by rail to Newcastle, grabbed a cab and headed straight to the radio station, downtown, at 129 Castle Street.
+I soon got a phone call from CKMR’s manager, Bob Wallace.
+He wanted to meet.
+And so, on a Friday afternoon — 8 September 1967, to be exact — I traveled 115 miles by rail to Newcastle, grabbed a cab and headed straight to the radio station downtown at 129 Castle Street.